 Filing a Motion to Set and Certificate of Readiness

-A Motion to Set and Certificate of Readiness is a document indicating you are ready for your dissolution of marriage trial.
+A Motion to Set and Certificate of Readiness is a document indicating you are ready for your divorce trial.

 You must swear under oath you and your spouse have exchanged all necessary documents and information needed for that final trial.